tsatria03/CookyCraze/docks/readme.txt

 Rerolling replaces only the currently focused quest with a new one of the same difficulty, leaving the rest of your active quests untouched.

 To view your quests, press the Quests button in the main game interface.
 The quests screen shows a list of all active quests sorted from easiest to hardest by difficulty.
 Completed quests are labelled with complete in the list so you can see your status at a glance without having to open each one.
 Arrow to any quest and the detail box updates automatically, showing the description and current progress toward the threshold.
 If the quest is complete, a complete label is appended to the progress line.
-The prestige button is always available once you reach the minimum rank, but whether you receive a reward depends on your quest completion status and the require_all setting in quests.table.
+The prestige button is located in the quests screen and its label updates dynamically to reflect your current status.
+Before reaching the minimum rank it shows unlocked at rank X. Once unlocked, if the quest requirement has not been met it shows no reward available.
+When the requirement is met it shows just Prestige.
+Whether you receive a reward depends on your quest completion status and the require_all setting in quests.table.

 If you want a different quest, arrow to it in the quests menu and press the reroll button.
 Rerolling replaces only that quest with a new random one of the same difficulty.
 The reroll button does not appear when a required quest is focused.